sanaz-shahraeini/TelegramBot_Python/README.md

 ### 🚀 Bot Setup

 1. Create a .env File 📝

-- Create a file named .env in the root directory of your project and add your Telegram bot token to it:
+ <p>Create a file named .env in the root directory of your project and add your Telegram bot token to it:</p>
    ```bash
     TOKEN = "YOUR BBOT API KEY"
   ```